-The Nominating Committee has recommended to the Board that - Mr. Wong Kok Chye and Mr. Qiu Jun be nominated for re-election at the forthcoming AGM of the Company.
-Mr. Wong Kok Chye will, upon re-election as a Director, remain as Executive Director and Group COO of the Company.
-Mr. Qiu Jun will, upon re-election as a Director, remain as the Executive Director and Business Development Director (China) of the Company.
-The current directorships and other principal commitments of Mr. Wong Kok Chye and Mr. Qiu Jun are found in the table below.
+The Nominating Committee has recommended to the Board that - Mr. Neo Gim Kiong and Mr. Loh Yih be nominated for re-election at the forthcoming AGM of the Company.
+Mr. Neo Gim Kiong will, upon re-election as a Director, remain as Non-Executive Chairman and Lead Independent Non-Executive Director of the Company.
+Mr. Loh Yih will, upon re-election as a Director, remain as Managing Director of the Company.
+Mr. Loh Yih will cease to hold office at the forthcoming AGM, and is eligible for re-election under Regulation 88 of the Company's Constitution.
+Upon re-election as a Director, Mr. Low Ka Choon Kevin will remain as an Independent Non-Executive Director of the Company, Chairman of the Remuneration Committee and member of the Audit Committee and Nominating Committee.
+The current directorships and other principal commitments of Mr. Neo Gim Kiong, Mr. Loh Yih and Mr. Low Ka Choon Kevin are found in the table below.

-Key information regarding the Directors, including the dates of initial appointment and last re-election of each Director, together with their directorships in other companies, are set out on page 5 of this Annual Report and below:
+Key information regarding the Directors, including the dates of initial appointment and last re-election of each Director, together with their directorships in other companies, are set out on page 4 of this Annual Report and as follows:

-Name of Director Date of initial Appointment Date of last re-election Current Past 3 Years Other Principal Commitments Loh Yih 30 September 2013 25 June 2020 Ban Leong Technologies Limited International Press Softcom Limited Weichai Power Co.
-Ltd Trek 2000 International Limited Nil Neo Gim Kiong 2 August 2018 26 April 2019 Sen Yue Holdings Limited Ban Leong Technologies Limited International Press Softcom Limited Trek 2000 International Limited Astaka Holdings Limited Chief Executive Officer of Sen Yue Holdings Ltd Wong Kok Chye 7 January 2013 26 April 2019 Nil Nil Nil Qiu Jun 8 August 2018 26 April 2019 Nil Nil Nil Ong Chin Lin 30 November 2004 26 April 2019 Nil Old Chang Kee Ltd. Nil Ho Ta-Huang 7 December 2001 25 June 2020 Nil Nil Chairman of Chern Dar Enterprise Co., Ltd
+Name of Director Date of Initial Appointment Date of Last Re-election Current Past 3 Years Other Principal Commitments Loh Yih 30 September 2013 25 June 2020 Ban Leong Technologies Limited International Press Softcom Limited Nil Neo Gim Kiong 2 August 2018 26 April 2019 Ban Leong Technologies Limited Sen Yue Holdings Limited International Press Softcom Limited Astaka Holdings Limited Chief Executive Officer of Sen Yue Holdings Ltd Wong Kok Chye 7 January 2013 27 April 2021 Nil Nil Nil Qiu Jun 8 August 2018 27 April 2021 Nil Nil Nil Low Ka Choon Kevin 7 May 2021 NA Nil International Press Softcom Limited Sen Yue Holdings Limited Chief Executive Officer of IPSCOM Pte Ltd Ho Ta-Huang 7 December 2001 25 June 2020 Nil Nil Chairman of Chern Dar Enterprise Co., Ltd